Table of contents

 3. Users Should Come Back

-Early traction does not need to be big, but it must be steady.
-Investors want to see users returning and using the MVP again not trying it once and disappearing.
-This is why retention, repeat usage, and conversion trends matter more than page views or downloads.
-Even a small group of users can look strong if they keep coming back and the trend is improving.
+Early traction doesn’t need to be large, but it should be consistent.
+Investors look for users who return to the MVP, rather than trying it once and disappearing.
+Retention, repeat usage, and conversion trends provide more insight than page views or downloads.
+Even a small group of consistent users can be meaningful.
+Tracking this behavior is essential because user feedback is important for identifying how the product is actually being used.

 4. The MVP Should Stay Small and Focused